PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 # Obstacle Avoidance

 *Obstacle Avoidance* enables a vehicle to navigate around obstacles when following a preplanned path.

+The feature requires a companion computer that is running computer vision software.
+This software maps obstacles and provide a route around obstacles for a given desired trajectory from PX4.

-This feature is intended for automatic modes where an endpoint destination is known.
-It is currently supported for multicopter vehicles in [Missions](#mission_mode) and [Offboard mode](#offboard_mode).
+Obstacle avoidance is intended for automatic modes, and is currently supported for multicopter vehicles in [Missions](#mission_mode) and [Offboard mode](#offboard_mode).

 This topic explains how the feature is set up and enabled in both modes.

-> **Tip** Manual modes instead use the much simpler *Collision Avoidance* approach, which simply stops the vehicle from crashing into obstacles.
+> **Tip** Manual modes instead use the (much simpler) *Collision Avoidance* approach, which simply stops the vehicle from crashing into obstacles.

 ## Offboard Mode Avoidance {#offboard_mode}